11 Great Oral Storytelling Games for Adults

 I own this game and like it.

-Before all other storytelling games, before Rory’s cubes, before the plethora of storytelling card games, there was ‘Once Upon A Time’.
+Before all other storytelling games, before Rory’s cubes, before the plethora of storytelling card games, there was ‘Once Upon A Time.’
 The wise granddaddy of the storytelling games.

-Worried that it will be boring after a while?
+Are you worried that it will be boring after a while?
 That’s why there are many expansions to this game!

 Stuffed Fables (An Adventure Book Game)